simondlevy/BreezySTM32/f1/README.md

-This directory contains work in progress on Arduino API support for STM32 F1 boards.
+This directory contains support for F1 flight controllers (Naze, Beef's Brushed Board).
+I am no longer supporting these controllers.